octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ## Interacting with a deployed contract

-Once the migration is done, it can be convenient to quickly check that the contract is really deployed.
+Once the migration is done, it can be convenient to quickly verify that the contract is deployed.
 There many tools for this: cli, libraries, GUI...
 In this section, we'll keep it simple with a GUI.

-[tzstats.com](https://tzstats.com/) provides information about any public tezos network: transactions, accounts, contracts (origination, storage, entrypoints)...
+[tzstats.com](https://tzstats.com/) provides information about any public Tezos network: transactions, accounts, contracts (origination, storage, entrypoints)...

 Once a contract is deployed, it can be checked here (on edonet): https://edo.tzstats.com/<contract_address>.
 You should see a "New Smart contract created by ..." line in the *Calls* section.
 The contract storage can also be inspected.